MattDemers/hcs-file-renamer/README.md

 ![PowerRename Instructions for Windows Explorer](/images/step6_instructions.png)

-In PowerRename, make sure that "Use regular expressions" is checked (1, below).
-Copy the PowerToys PowerRename "Search for" Pattern into the appropriate field (2, below).
-Then, PowerToys PowerRename "Replace with" Pattern into the appropriate field (3, below).
+1. In PowerRename, make sure that "Use regular expressions" is checked (1, below).
+2. Copy the PowerToys PowerRename "Search for" pattern into the appropriate field (2, below).
+3. Then, copy the PowerToys PowerRename "Replace with" pattern into the appropriate field (3, below).

 ![PowerRename Instructions for Windows Explorer](/images/step8_instructions.png)